Juyoung-b/face-blur-detection/README.md

-# face-blur-detection
+# face blur detection
+Exclude blurry faces from detection

-Based on BLUR DETECTION TECHNIQUES
+Based on original BLUR DETECTION TECHNIQUES

 1. Fast Fourier Transform (FFT)
 In Fourier transform, this method calculates the